 Arkansas Catholic has been the weekly newspaper for the Diocese of Little Rock since 1911.
-Today it is published 46 times a year and delivered to more than 6,000 households.
+Today it is published 46 times a year and reaches more than 9,000 households.
 Bishop Anthony B. Taylor is the publisher.

 From an office at 315 West Markham Street in downtown Little Rock, the first issue of The Southern Guardian was published on the Annunciation, March 25, 1911.